-Biden bars drilling over vast swath of Alaska
+Biden Bars Drilling Over Vast Swath Of Alaska

 "As the climate crisis warms the Arctic more than twice as fast as the rest of the world, we have a responsibility to protect this treasured region for all ages."

-The state's two Republican senators blasted the White House, saying Biden was undermining US energy security.
+The state's two Republican senators blasted the White House, saying Biden was underminingenergy security.

-"These decisions are illegal, reckless (and) defy all common sense," said Senator Lisa Murkowski.
+"These decisions are illegal, reckless (and) defy all common sense," said Senator LMurkowski.

 Democrat Mary Peltola, a member of the House of Representatives, also said she was "deeply frustrated" at what she described as a failure by the Biden government to listen to local desires.